RutgersCSSystems/fire-yolov5/README.md

 ```

 #### Running RocksDB
-First, we will start with running medium workloads, which will take more than 1.5 to 2 hours to complete.
+First, we will start with running medium workloads, which will take between 3-5 hours (or longer) to complete.
 As a first step, we will start running RocksDB, a persistent key-value store.
 To compile, assuming the environmental variables are set using set_vars.sh